ajvanderhorst/PhysicsCapstoneGW/Classes.md

 * Discussion about gender minorities in the physics community.
 * Group and class discussions about unconscious/implicit bias.
 * Homework assignment: investigate one issue of diversity and inclusion, and present a discussion on this.
-* All the diversity and inclusion slides and materials are based on presentations about this topic by Prof. Evangeline Downie (George Washington University).
+* All the diversity and inclusion slides are based on presentations about this topic by Prof. Evangeline Downie (George Washington University).

 **[Class 13](Slides/Class13.pptx)**
-* Individual presentations about issues of diversity and inclusion, including stereotype threat, imposter syndrome, harassment/discrimination, LGBTQ+ status, caring/parenting responsibilities, socio-economic disadvantage, and visible/invisible disabilities.
+* Individual presentations about issues of diversity and inclusion, including stereotype threat, imposter syndrome, harassment/discrimination, LGBTQ+ status, caring responsibilities, socio-economic disadvantage, and disabilities.

 #### Copyright - Creative Commons License